Ljeytl/Wizard101PetDanceBot/README.md

 Download and extract the latest executable bundle in the releases [here](https://github.com/Ljeytl/Wizard101PetDanceBot/releases).
 When unzipping the file, I recommend you chose the `extract to petdance/` option or your current folder will be filled with files.
 Do not move anything, including the executable, outside the folder.
 However, you may create a shortcut of the executable.

+** If this doesn't work, you can run the code through a python ide, like pycharm, and it should run fine. **

 ## Instructions

 **Note: this has not been tested on the Steam version yet.**